coder/docs/environments/editors.md

 ## VS Code Remote SSH

-Once you've [set up SSH access to Coder Enterprise](./ssh.md), you can work on projects from your local VS Code, connected to your Coder Environment for compute, etc.
+Once you've [set up SSH access to Coder](./ssh.md), you can work on projects from your local VS Code, connected to your Coder Environment for compute, etc.